alexgrigoras/sport_equipment/README.md

 # Sport Equipment

----
+## Description

-## Descriere
+Windows application for choosing the sports equipment for the chosen activity.

-Aplicatie pentru alegerea echipamentului sportiv in functie de sportul sau activitatea aleasa
+## Authors

----
+* Alexandru Grigoras

-## Autori
+* Andreea Bodnariu

-* Grigoras Alexandru
+* Iuliana Luncanu
-* Bodnariu Andreea
+* Ioan Suflet

-* Luncanu Iuliana
+## License
-* Suflet Ioan
+The application is licensed under the MIT License.